brandur/sorg/content/drafts/mongodb.md

 More imporantly though, HA is often not as much about the technical sophistication of a sytem as it is about the technical processes surrounding it.
-Everyone imagines that the major dangers to the availability of a data store are disk failures and network partitions, and one in a while those things really do happen.
+Everyone imagines that the major dangers to the availability of a data store are disk failures and network partitions, and once in a while those things really do happen.
 However, in most day-to-day development, a database has many more existential issues problems that are vastly more likely to occur:

 * Operator error in which somebody accidentally mangles some piece of critical data and brings an online system to its knees.